activecell/activecell-api/forecast/conversion_forecast.md

 This will return `200 OK` if the update was a success, along with the current JSON representation of the customer in the response body.
 If the user does not have access to update the customer, you'll see `403 Forbidden`.
 See the **Get customer** endpoint for more info.

-Create and delete conversion summary
+Create and delete conversion forecast
 -------------------------------------

 There is no mechanism for creating and destroying conversion records.
 A complete matrix is maintained automatically, and until a history is entered, the conversion rate is 0.
 To "create" a record, simply find it and then update it from 0 to whatever the appropriate value is.